The Black Tulip: Reception

 George Saintsbury described the novel as "charming in parts", but felt that Dumas had spun the story out to "an unconscionable length".

 Adaptations

 The first screen adaptation appears to have been a silent 1921 Dutch-UK co-production directed by Maurits Binger and Frank Richardson.
-Alex Bryce directed a well-regarded UK adaptation of the novel in 1937, with Patrick Waddington as Cornelus Van Baerle.
+Alex Bryce directed a well-regarded UK adaptation of the novel in 1937, with Patrick Waddington as Cornelius Van Baerle.
 A five-part BBC miniseries debuted in August 1956 with Douglas Wilmer in the lead role.
 A second British miniseries appeared in September 1970.
 In 1988, Australia's Burbank production company created a 50-minute children's animated film from a bowdlerised version of the story.

 A musical adaptation was written in 2004 by Kit Goldstein, and premiered at Union College in February 2005.